 - Free Music Archive

 University policies related to copyright

 When posting on social media and the university’s website, Willamette students and employees will observe the university’s policies concerning copyright and intellectual property.

-Contact University Communications if you are unable to determine whether you have permission to use something.
+Contact Marketing and Communications if you are unable to determine whether you have permission to use something.

 When posting on social media, be respectful of people’s personal boundaries and privacy.
 Ask people permission before posting their private information, photos and videos.

 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that protects the privacy of students’ educational records.

 When posting on social media, it is your responsibility to adhere to the university’s Education Records Policy and FERPA.